poereddit/scheduledpostbot/README.md

 # scheduledpostbot

-A bot for the poe subreddit to schedule and udpate posts from a wiki page config
+A bot for r/pathofexile to schedule and update posts from a wiki page config

 HOW TO
 ===